ZapoVerde/whoseTurnNow/docs/Project Specification: Whose Turn Now.md

 *   The **Turn History** log displays a reverse-chronological audit trail of all completed turns.

 #### **Flow 4: Group Management (Governance)**
-Available to any user with the **`admin` role** in the list, accessible via the header kebab menu or contextual click menus.
+Available to any user with the **`admin` role** in the group, accessible via the header kebab menu or contextual click menus.
 *   **Participant Management:** Admins can Promote/Demote members, Remove participants, or Edit placeholder names.
 The system enforces the **"Last Admin" Rule**, preventing the removal/demotion of the final admin.
-*   **List Settings:** Admins can change the group's name/icon.
+*   **group Settings:** Admins can change the group's name/icon.
 *   **Reset Counts:** Admins can reset all participant `turnCount`s to zero via a high-friction confirmation, which logs a **`COUNTS_RESET`** event.

 #### **Flow 5: Invitations & Collaboration**